-If you or a family member were diagnosed with mesothelioma or an asbestos related cancer, you may be entitled to significant compensation.
+If you or a family member were diagnosed with mesothelioma or asbestos-related cancer, you may be entitled to significant compensation.
 A qualified attorney can help you understand your legal rights to compensation.

 Doyle APC attorneys have helped people just like you to recover millions of dollars in settlements to help ease the burden of this tragic disease.